arecalde-edrans/tf_aws_asg_elb/README.md

    time out.
 Defaults to 300.
 - `health_check_type` - The health check type.
 Options are `ELB` and `EC2`.
 It defaults to `ELB` in this module.
-- `load_balancer_names` - The name(s) of the ELB(s) to associate with the ASG,
-   for settings it's backend instances.
-Ideally this is a reference to an ELB you're making in the same template as this ASG.
-Can be a CSV of ELB names if more than one is desired.
 - `availability_zones` - CSV of availability zones (AZs) for the ASG. *ex. "us-east-1a,us-east-1c"*
 - `vpc_zone_subnets` - CSV of VPC subnets to associate with ASG.
 There should be one subnet for each of the `availability_zones.` *ex. "subnet-d2gd22,subnet-2kjn8qq"*